octalmage/robotjs/README.md

   * A C/C++ compiler like GCC.
   * libxtst-dev (`sudo apt-get install libxtst-dev`).

 BMP image loading and saving is always available.
-PNG support is optional for source builds.
-Set `ROBOTJS_ENABLE_PNG=1` and install `libpng` and `pkg-config` before building on macOS or Linux.
+PNG is enabled in all published prebuilds: Windows uses Windows Imaging Component, while macOS and Linux include statically linked libpng.
+PNG remains optional for macOS and Linux source builds.
+To enable it, install `libpng` and `pkg-config`, then force a source build with `ROBOTJS_ENABLE_PNG=1`.
 Check `robot.image.supportsPNG` at runtime.

 Install node-gyp using npm: